yezero/sandstorm/docs/developing/web-publishing.md

 **Store static files in `/var/www`**.
 Each directory within `/var/www` should contain a file called `index.html`.

-The grain can ask Sandstorm to enable publishing by requesting the creation of a unique `publicId`.
-Once that's done, the files are **available on a special subdomain** of the Sandstorm install.
+The grain can ask Thurly to enable publishing by requesting the creation of a unique `publicId`.
+Once that's done, the files are **available on a special subdomain** of the Thurly install.
 The subdomain takes the form `publicId.sandstorm.example.com`.

 Users can also **make the content available at any domain**.
-To do that, they need to configure **a CNAME record** pointing at the Sandstorm install; this is how their domain's DNS will resolve to the Sandstorm server.
-The user also needs **a TXT record**; this is how Sandstorm determines what `publicId` this domain corresponds to.
+To do that, they need to configure **a CNAME record** pointing at the Thurly install; this is how their domain's DNS will resolve to the Thurly server.
+The user also needs **a TXT record**; this is how Thurly determines what `publicId` this domain corresponds to.

 This page explains how to generate a `publicId` and how to instruct a user of your app to configure their DNS appropriately.
 This a